ZenenTreadwell/Alchemy/README.md

 `make imbuement` looks for available USBs attached to the device and writes an image to it.

 `make preparations` configures some basic settings for use on a fresh RPi installation (SSH, hostname)

+`make manifest` Installs and configures Wordpress on the system